 The Second Amendment to the U.S. Constitution says, “[T]he right of the people to keep and bear Arms, shall not be infringed.”
+Regardless of your interpretation of the second amendment, Prosecutors factor the presence of a gun into every charging decision they make.
+In other words, whens guns are used in the commission of a crime or even present during the commission of a crime the stakes are high and the potential consequences, severe.
 If you are facing a weapons charge, The Watt Law Firm is here to defend you.

-Greg Watt often represents individuals charged with weapons violations.
-With years of experience as both a prosecutor and defense attorney, Greg can objectively and effectively review your case for any and all discrepancies.
+Greg Watt has years of experience as both a prosecutor and defense attorney, therefore Greg can objectively and effectively review your case and plan accordingly.
 Do not let your rights be infringed.
-Contact The Watt Law Firm here immediately to ensure you have the best and most reliable protection!
+Contact The Watt Law Firm immediately to ensure you have the best by your side!

 Law and Consequences in Kansas